Last fact-checked: 7 March 2019

-Fix broken, ugly or misshapen teeth with dental crowns – the flexible procedure that can be used to remedy a number of problems, as well as strengthening teeth and improving the look of your smile.
+Fix broken, ugly or misshapen teeth with dental crowns – this flexible procedure can be used to remedy a number of problems, as well as strengthen teeth and improve the look of your smile.

-A dental crown may be indicated after some other dental procedures:
+The need for a dental crown may be indicated following other dental treatment:

-In fact, there are some dental tourists from the United States who return again and again to their Mexico dentist, getting annual check-ups and any remedial work done simultaneously.
-Because they are having regular check-ups also means that any problems that do occur are nipped in the bud with preventive treatments, like a filling, rather than the problem getting worse and requiring more remedial work, which costs more time and more money.
+In fact, some dental tourists from the United States return again and again to their Mexico dentist, having their annual check-ups and any remedial work done simultaneously.
+Thanks to regular check-ups, it also means that any problems that do occur can be nipped in the bud with preventive treatments, like fillings, rather than allowing the problem worsen which will eventually require more expensive remedial work.

-Crowns are an excellent treatment to get as a dental tourist - the procedure doesn’t take too much time out of your holiday; there’s very little downtime and if you were having more than one crown you will save substantial amount of money.
+Crowns are an excellent treatment to get as a dental tourist; the procedure doesn’t take too much time out of your holiday and there’s very little downtime.
+Plus, if you need more than one crown, you can save even more money in the long run.

-The procedure for dental crowns typically requires two visits to the dentist.
-In between visits the laboratory will manufacture the crown – which could take a couple of days to a couple of weeks.
+The procedure for dental crowns typically requires two visits to the dentist (with the exception as explained further down).
+Between visits, the laboratory will manufacture the crown and perform any final adjustments.

-1: The first appoint takes around an hour, and the dentist will:
+1: The first appointment takes around an hour, during which the dentist will:

 A: Prepare the tooth to receive the crown by shaping it